Interpolates data on a curvilinear grid (i.e. RCM, WRF, NARR) to a rectilinear grid.

 A multi-dimensional array of the same size as fi except that the rightmost dimension sizes have been replaced by the sizes of lat and lon respectively.
 Double if fi is double, otherwise float.

-The weighting method used is simple inverse distance squared. missing values are allowed but ignored.
+The weighting method used is simple inverse distance squared.
+Missing values are allowed but ignored.

 The code searches the input curvilinear grid latitudes and longitudes for the four grid points that surround a specified output grid coordinate.
 Because one or more of these input points could contain missing values (@_FillValue), fewer than four points could be used in the interpolation.

 Curvilinear grids which have two-dimensional latitude and longitude coordinate axes present some issues because the coordinates are not necessarily monotonically increasing.
 The simple search algorithm used by rcm2rgrid is not capable of handling all cases.
 The result is that, sometimes, there are small gaps in the interpolated grids.
-Beginning with v6.0.0: any interior points not interpolated in the initial interpoltion pass will be filled using linear interpolation.
+Beginning with v6.0.0: any interior points not interpolated in the initial interpolation pass will be filled using linear interpolation.
 In some cases, edge points may not be filled.

 Interpolate to a gaussian T42 (64,128) grid.